32 Employee Rewards To Motivate Your Team (Without Breaking The Bank)

 Create a wheel of prizes to reward employees for their performance.

-We spin a prize wheel at our weekly all-hands meetings to reward people for things like referral hires and goal completion.
+SnackNation spins a prize wheel at their weekly all-hands meetings to reward people for things like referral hires and goal completion.
 Prizes include gift cards, movie tickets, coffees, and other niceties.
 It’s always a crowd favorite.

 Cost: about $35